asgharbhutta/run-buddy/README.md

-# Run-buddy
+# Run Buddy, Inc

 ## Purpose
 A website that offers fitness training services.

-## Built with
+## Built With
 * HTML
 * CSS